DD2480-Group-26/TagStudioClone/report.md

 For each team member, how much time was spent in

 1. plenary discussions/meetings;
-Love: 2 hours
+Love: 2 hours.

+Filip: 2 Hours.

-2. discussions within parts of the group;
+3. discussions within parts of the group;
-Love: 2 hours
+Love: 2 hours.

+Filip: 2 Hours.

-3. reading documentation;
+4. reading documentation;
+Love: 1 hour.

-Love 1 hour
+Filip: 1 Hours.

-4. configuration and setup;
+6. configuration and setup;
 The developers provided a requirements file which installed almost all of the required dependencies.
 We only had to download FFMPEG separely.
 Love: 3 hours since I had to change to python 3.12 which broke my python install and making it work again took some time.

+I also had some problems when setting up the project, there seemed to be some modules missing in the virtual enviroments requirement.txt which installed all the necessary modules so I hade to manually install some of the modules.
+Filip: 2 Hours.

-5. analyzing code/output;
+7. analyzing code/output;
 Love: 1 hour.

+Filip: 2 hours.

-6. writing documentation;
+9. writing documentation;
 Love: 2 hours.

+Filip: 3 hours.

-7. writing code;
+11. writing code;
 Love: 15 hours
+Filip: 10 hours.

-8. running code?
+13. running code?
 Love: 2 hours, first to find out what was wrong with the code and then to make sure that my changes did not break any other part of the code.
+Filip: 3 hours, I include the time I spent bug searching the code I wrote and not just the run-time.

 For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds